lady-h-world/My_Garden/reading_pages/tour_guide.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

 ## Keep in Touch
-After visiting our garden, if you have any questions, new ideas or suggestions, feel free to drop messages in [our discussion forum][2]!
+After the visit, [our weaponry] opens to you all the time so that you can keep up with new superpower all the time!
+And if you have any questions, new ideas or suggestions, feel free to drop messages in [our discussion forum][2]!

 To ask for future collaboration opportunities, drop messages [here][7]!